 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Instant Pot Mashed Potatoes (No Drain)
+Instant Pot Mashed Potatoes With Almond Milk (No Drain)

 • Total Time: 33 minutes